I-84, Fishkill, New York

 Trend 3.
 People will still travel for many reasons, and not only for work

 Factors such as where we live, shop, and learn are equally, if not more important than where we work when understanding the nature of travel in our county.
 Commuting, though much looked at, represents only 13 percent of all trips in Dutchess County.
 Traveling home, whether from work, shopping, or other purposes, is the main reason why we travel – making up 35 percent of trips in the county (in fact, more people travel to shop than work).
 And as the reasons we travel vary, so do the distances travelled, and time spent traveling.
 On average, Dutchess residents travel the farthest so they can earn a living (11 miles) but spend the most time traveling for medical care (38 minutes).
-Trip dynamics also change by mode; such as when using a vehicle to commute, people tend to drive alone, but have passengers when driving for recreational or social purposes.
+Trip dynamics also change by mode: people tend to drive alone when using a vehicle to commute, but have passengers when driving for recreational or social purposes.

-For now, we expect these trends to mostly hold true for the foreseeable future, though we may see some changes in a post-COVID environment.
-This may include less commuting due to teleworking, especially for long distance travel by commuter rail, fewer shopping trips due to increased home deliveries, and fewer school trips due to online/distance learning.
+For now, we expect these trends to mostly hold true for the foreseeable future, though we may see less commuting due to teleworking, especially for long distance travel by commuter rail, fewer shopping trips due to increased home deliveries, and fewer school trips due to online/distance learning.
 We still don’t know how these changes will manifest themselves across our county, though one long-term implication might include a lessened need to build out our network to accommodate peak commuter periods.

 Trend 4.
 Growth in ride-hailing services

 We can expect ride-hailing to become more popular in general, as people become more comfortable with this service model and the technology.
-Uber and Lyft, which began operating in Dutchess County in 2017, have become increasingly popular travel options in the few years since.
+Uber and Lyft, which began operating in Dutchess County in 2017, have become increasingly popular travel options.
 And though originally concentrated in the county’s more populous areas around Beacon and Poughkeepsie, these services now reach into the county’s rural areas.
 Ride-hailing is often used by college students and tourists for entertainment and dining-related trips, but these services are gradually being used for food shopping and other basic trips by full-time residents.

 The growing acceptance of ride-hailing services will expand transportation options for older residents, including those who choose to age in place, plus others with limited vehicle access (either by choice or necessity).
-What we do not know is how a post COVID environment will impact people’s willingness to use these services.
-We are also unsure of the potential impact on traffic that the increased use of ride hailing might have on our denser downtowns.
-As a new piece of the transportation picture, it’s too early to know its true impact on local travel behavior; something we will continue to monitor.
+We are unsure of the potential impact on traffic that the increased use of ride hailing might have on our denser downtowns.
+As a new piece of the transportation picture, it’s too early to know its true impact on local travel behavior, but is something we will continue to monitor.

 Trend 5.
 Slowing growth in Vehicle Miles Traveled

 Overall travel activity in Dutchess County will grow more slowly than previously estimated.
 Vehicle Miles Traveled (VMT), a standard measure of overall vehicle use, represents the sum of miles driven by all vehicles in an area.
 Our previous 2016 transportation plan estimated that total county VMT would grow by 19 percent from 2020-2045; however, revised projections for 2020 show growth slowing to 13 percent by 2045 – primarily due to lower population and employment estimates.
-And depending on how travel behavior changes post-COVID, VMT may stay flat or even decline in coming years.
-Federal estimates for mid-2020 showed a substantial 33 percent decrease in VMT for New York State, compared to mid-2019.
-Though it’s highly unlikely that such a decline is permanent, we expect some residual impacts to future VMT from COVID.
+And VMT may stay flat or even decline in coming years: Federal estimates for mid-2020 showed a substantial 33 percent decrease in VMT for New York State, compared to mid-2019.

 Other impacts to future VMT may stem from changes in land use patterns and the economy, and in the growth of on-demand deliveries, ride-hailing services, and autonomous vehicles.
 Whatever scale these changes take, our estimate of future VMT implies that we will not need to add highway capacity – i.e. build new roads – but instead focus on making the existing system as efficient as possible.
 Slowing VMT also presents us with an opportunity to focus on maintaining our roads and bridges, while also benefitting from lower greenhouse gas emissions and improved air quality.